 Costs include those incurred in support of routine administrative activities associated with instruction, public service, research and other institutional activities, (i.e., paper, pencils, pens, ink, toner cartridges, etc.).
 These items of cost are considered readily expendable and are treated as facilities and administrative costs covered by the negotiated F&A cost rate.
 The only exceptions are those wherein the purchase of the supplies is extensive in nature, can be specifically identified to the project, and meets the definition of a direct charge.
 The College should provide adequate written justification in the proposal narrative for the direct charging of costs in this category, explaining that the supplies were a direct benefit to the purpose of the project and can be specifically identified with the project.
 In addition, support documentation must be adequately detailed to pass an audit.

-- Honoraria to an employee should be budgeted under salaries carrying the appropriate fringe benefit.
-However, honoraria to a non-employee should be paid under contracted services.
+Honoraria to employees should be budgeted under salaries carrying the appropriate fringe benefit.
+Honoraria to non-employees should be budgeted under contracted services.

 Memberships and Subscriptions